ni3choudhary/Sentiment-Analysis-Google-Play-App-Reviews/README.md

 # Sentiment-Analysis-Google-Play-App-Reviews

 The aim of this project is to create a custom dataset for sentiment analysis.
-Use the data to fine-tune a BERT model and deploy your NLP model as a API.
+Use the data to fine-tune a BERT model and deploy your NLP model as an API.

 • This repository consists of files required for end to end implementation of Sentiment Analysis of Google Play App Reviews ___Natural Language Processing Web App___ created with ___FastApi.